Stoichiometry Calculator

 Why do we need a balanced equation?

-Coefficients in a balanced equation give the exact mole ratios in which substances react and are produced, so stoichiometric calculations depend on balanced equations.
+Coefficients in a balanced equation give the exact mole ratios in which substances react and are produced.
+An unbalanced equation violates conservation of mass and gives wrong ratios, leading to incorrect calculations.